Queen's Quest: Utami Hayashishita's leadership (2022–2024)

-Post-Utami Hayashishita era (April–July 2024)
+The stable's downfall and Saya Kamitani's sole leadership (2024)

 Fifth and final leader of the unit, Saya Kamitani.

 After her departure from Stardom, Hayashishita left Queen's Quest leaderless after she was announced to head to Rossy Ogawa's newly created promotion of Dream Star Fighting Marigold.
 Saya Kamitani was later assumed to be the defacto leader of the unit while being the senior member.
 At Stardom American Dream 2024 on April 4, AZM and Saya Kamitani teamed up with Camron Branae in a losing effort against Starlight Kid, Momo Watanabe and Stephanie Vaquer.
 The bout led to AZM sharing a brief feud with Vaquer as they eventually collided at NJPW's Windy City Riot 2024 where AZM unsuccessfully challenged Vaquer for the Strong Women's Championship.
 At Stardom All Star Grand Queendom 2024 on April 27, Saya Kamitani defeated reigning champion Saki Kashima, Saya Iida and Fukigen Death to win the High Speed Championship.
 AZM and Miyu Amasaki unsuccessfully challenged for the Goddess of Stardom Championship in a four-way tag team match.
 At Stardom Flashing Champions 2024 on May 18, AZM, Miyu Amasaki and Lady C unsuccessfully competed in a number one contender gauntlet match for the Artist of Stardom Championship and Saya Kamitani successfully defended the High Speed Championship.
 At Stardom New Blood 13 on June 21, 2024, Hina and Miyu Amasaki fell short to Rina and Azusa Inaba.

-The stable's downfall.
-Saya Kamitani's sole leadership.
-(June–July 2024)

 At Stardom The Conversion on June 22, 2024, Saya Kamitani, AZM, Lady C, Hina and Miyu Amasaki fell short to Oedo Tai's Natsuko Tora, Thekla, Rina, Momo Watanabe and Ruaka in a Ten-woman elimination tag team match.
 Per the stipulation, since Kamitani was the last wrestler eliminated, AZM, Hina, Lady C, and Amasaki all had to leave Queen's Quest, assenting Kamitani to remain the sole member of the unit in the process, therefore taking the leadership of the stable.
 After dropping the High Speed Championship to Mei Seira on the second night of the Stardom Sapporo World Rendezvous event from July 28, 2024, Saya Kamitani attacked Maika during the latter's World of Stardom Championship match against Natsuko Tora.
 Kamitani then announced the dissolution of Queen's Quest as she aligned herself with the newly created unit of H.A.T.E. which took birth over the dissolution of Oedo Tai announced by Tora on the same night.